 Skip to main content

-We're very proud to say that a selection of our umbrellas can be purchased in store at the Manchester Art Gallery and Whitworth Art Gallery gift shops.
+We're very proud that a selection of our umbrellas are available to be purchased in store at the Manchester Art Gallery, Manchester Museum and Whitworth Art Gallery gift shops, and a small number of indie shops across the UK.
+Please message us to see if we're stocked near you!

 If you're a retailer and would like to see SOAKED in your store in future, please get in touch via our contact us form - we'd be delighted to hear from you.